lightninglabs/chantools/doc/chantools_rescueclosed.md

 fakechanbackup command.
 Then you need to specify the --commit_point and --force_close_addr flags instead of the --channeldb and --fromsummary flags.

+If you need to rescue a whole bunch of channels all at once, you can also specify the --fromsummary and --lnd_log flags to automatically look for force close addresses in the summary and the corresponding commit points in the lnd log file.
+This only works if lnd is running the fund-recovery branch of my guggero/lnd fork.

 ```
 chantools rescueclosed [flags]
 ```